-2. On the left side of the ${\bf Export\ Settings}$ window, click the ${\bf Upload\ }$ icon.
+2. On the left side of the Export Settings window, click the Upload icon.

-3. Select the service you would like to upload your video to: YouTube, Vimeo, or Google Drive.
+3. Select the service you would like to upload your video to: YouTube, Vimeo, Google Drive, or TikTok.

 4. Click Sign in.
 The authentication page will open in your browser.
 Sign in to your account and click Allow to let Movavi Video Editor Plus upload videos.